 - Each of DMH’s 17 community mental health centers is accredited by CARF International, an independent, nonprofit accreditor of human service providers.
-CARF credentials more than 6,500 providers in over 22,000 locations, and its accredited providers serve more than 8 Million people of all ages each year.
-In addition, Morris Village Treatment Center, the Agency’s inpatient, drug and alcohol hospital, is also accredited by CARF.
+In addition, Morris Village Treatment Center, the Agency’s inpatient, drug and alcohol hospital, is also accredited by CARF International.

 - DMH has more than 700 portals by which citizens can access mental health services, including:

-- The DMH service system, a network of 17 outpatient community mental health centers, 43 clinics, four psychiatric hospitals, one community nursing care center, and three veterans’ nursing homes;
+- A network of 17 outpatient community mental health centers, 43 clinics, four psychiatric hospitals, one community nursing care center, and three veterans’ nursing homes;

 - More than 20 specialized clinical service sites (DMH offices that provide some type of clinical care, but do not offer a full array of services found in a center or clinic);

-- Twenty South Carolina hospitals with Telepsychiatry services;
+- 23 South Carolina hospitals with Telepsychiatry services;

 - More than 140 community sites (non-DMH entities or businesses where DMH staff regularly and routinely provide clinical services), and

-We will continue to highlight select examples of DMH’s system, program, and achievements in future yearly updates.
+We will continue to highlight select examples of DMH’s system, programs, and achievements in future periodic updates.

 For more information, please contact Tracy LaPointe at (803) 898-8582 or firstname.lastname@example.org.